 “Ed has safely connected treatment systems to existing water supply, conducted water analysis, installed pipes, vales and installed water conditioning equipment”.

-The description written by your qualifying individual will need to include the core skills required a water conditioning contractor.
+The description written by your qualifying individual will need to include the core skills required by a water conditioning contractor.

 You must be prepared to submit documentation supporting the experience you claim to have.
 The Contractors State License Board gives you a few ways that you can prove your experience.

 The CSLB receives thousands of applications per month so there is a good chance they won’t document your experience.

 However, if you are one of the applicants that get reviewed you will need to be ready to submit something.

 The CSLB does not accept pictures of projects.